Azure/azure-functions-sql-extension/docs/TriggerBinding.md

 NOTE: `FunctionId` is generated from a couple of inputs:
     - The [WEBSITE_SITE_NAME](https://github.com/Azure/azure-functions-sql-extension/blob/main/docs/BindingsOverview.md#website_site_name) setting
-    - The function name of the function
+    - The name of the function

 If either of these values are changed then a new FunctionId will be generated and result in the function starting over from the beginning, including creating a new Leases table.